Think of Tatiana a few times

 15 January - 12 July

 Sound and scent installation at the Tatyana Zoubov Museum.
-Public visits on Mondays at 5pm and Wednesdays at 6pm.
-Visits for children on Wednesdays from 3:30 to 4:30 pm (according to the calendar).
+Public visits on Wednesdays at 6pm and Fridays at 5pm.
+Visits for children on Wednesdays at 3:30pm (according to the calendar).

 At the occasion of the centenary of the birth of Countess Tatiana Zoubov (1923-1957), the Tatiana Zoubov Museum, in collaboration with the Ethnography Museum of Geneva, welcomes visitors around a sound and olfactory installation created by the Geneva artist André Tramoni.